joemcmahon/Csgrouper/README.txt

 At last Csgrouper evaluates the proposed structure and prints its Csound unified score in case the evaluation succeeds.
 The resulting sound file can be played directly from the GUI or recorded on disk.
-The Csgrouper and Csound parts and instruments are all saved into a Csgrouper .xml config file.
+The Csgrouper and Csound scores and instruments are all saved into a Csgrouper .xml config file.

 But this output (hear the 7 voices/18 tones raw example from note 2) is not yet music, it's just a computer aided inspiration that can serve to escape a